 An employee must provide administratively acceptable evidence or medical certification within 15 days of the agency's request.
 If the employee is unable to provide evidence, despite the employee's diligent, good faith efforts, he or she must provide it within a reasonable period of time, but no later than 30 calendar days after the agency makes the request.
 If the employee fails to provide the required evidence within the specified time period, he or she is not entitled to sick leave.

 A pregnant employee who must be absent from work at some point before giving birth for her own health or that of her unborn child is entitled to use sick leave.
 According to the definition of serious health condition, any period of incapacity due to pregnancy or childbirth, or for prenatal care, is considered a serious health condition, even if the employee does not receive active treatment from a health care provider during the period of incapacity or the period of incapacity does not last more than 3 consecutive calendar days.
 Sick leave may be used for medical examinations and during the period of incapacitation for delivery and recuperation.
 Once the period of incapacitation is over, there is no entitlement to use sick leave.
 An employee may not use sick leave to voluntarily be absent from work to bond with a healthy newborn.
 There is no provision in law or regulation that permits the use of sick leave to care for a healthy newborn, bond with a healthy child, or for other child care responsibilities.
-Please see our fact sheet entitled Leave and Work Scheduling Flexibilities Available For Childbirth for more information.
+Please see OPM's Handbook on Leave and Workplace Flexibilities for Childbirth, Adoption, and Foster Care for more information.